oda-hub/deprecated-renku-aqs/user-stories.md

 * I get suggestions for new relevant variations of my workflow runs.
 For example, by changing input parameters: I worked with Her X-1, but I could also apply it to V 0332+52.
 Both are HXMB so this is a likely suggestion.
 * Runs are suggested to me.
 They may be also executed automatically.
 I inspect results and expand impact of my workflow

+*See examples* of this sort of suggestions based on KG, supported by community-provided ontologies: https://github.com/oda-hub/renku-aqs/tree/upgraph

 ## Helping learn how to build a workflow